 They may seem similar and interchangeable, but guidelines and policies are not the same thing, and neither are standards and procedures.

 It's especially important, at least for the purposes of this article, to understand the differences between guidelines and policies.
 Using the correct term can help avoid confusion and make sure everyone is on the same page.

-So what are the differences between policy and guidelines?
+So what are the differences between guidelines and policies?

 Most organizations have both guidelines and policies to help staff do their jobs effectively, but the two are very different.